 "The most effective investors are the ones who trade the things they are passionate about, and a diversified portfolio can represent just how diverse an individual is… or isnt’t!"

 When traded as a true reflection, the investor’s portfolio is as diverse as the investor themselves.
-If an individual has an interest in airplanes but not much else, they might seek to own stock in, American Airlines, Airbus, aviation fuel companies, or Pratt and Whitney.
-This is anything but a diversified portfolio, and whilst they might have incredibly detailed knowledge about all the companies respectively, a black swan event could wipe out their trading account, quite literally overnight (did somebody say COVID).
+If an individual has an interest in airplanes but not much else, they might seek to own stock in American Airlines, Airbus, aviation fuel companies, or Pratt and Whitney.
+This is anything but a diversified portfolio, and whilst they might have incredibly detailed knowledge about all the companies respectively, a black swan event could wipe out their trading account, quite literally overnight (did somebody say Covid-19).

-The market has an incredible knack for finding out how genuine a person is, and if an investor has a range of different interests that they follow keenly, it is likely that they will perform relatively well in the markets, providing of course, that their the macro economic outlook and trading strategy are sound.
+The market has an incredible knack for finding out how genuine a person is, and if an investor has a range of different interests that they follow keenly, it is likely that they will perform relatively well in the markets, providing of course, that their macro economic outlook and trading strategy are sound.

 You need to ask yourself how authentic you are being when taking up a position in a market, whether it be with a bullish or bearish outlook.
 If your sole intention is purely financial then it’s highly probable that you’ll suffer greater net losses than profits.
 Of course, there are investors who buck the trend, there always will be, in every industry, but be aware that they are few and far between.
 If you want to give yourself the best shot at becoming successful then it’s crucial that your main purpose should be to develop a portfolio that you have genuine interest in, and that you would still be interested in if money was taken out of the equation.

-Portfolio balancing is a constant process which involves testing your portfolio against various economic events and the impact they would have on various areas of the market (we are literally constantly doing this every day).
+Portfolio balancing is a constant process which involves testing your portfolio against various economic events and the impact they would have on various areas of the market (we are constantly doing this every day at work).
 You might want to test your portfolio against a long-term hawkish interest rate policy implemented by Central Banks, and see how your positions stack up in this scenario.
 It may be that you anticipate a rising dollar and weakening gold price, so in this instance, you can the stress-test your portfolio to find out how much the dollar has to rise before you need to take up a new position which hedges against this.
 Of course, this is an over-simplified example, and there are literally endless amounts of economic events you can test your positions against; and whilst you can’t test all of them, it is important you are at least doing some form of modeling.

 Making economic predictions and assessing how they will impact your investments may seem like pointless work, especially as it’s a lot more likely for most of your testing, that events won’t play out that way.
 The value really lies in the work involved and gaining a greater understanding of what is happening around the world on a macro level.
 Furthermore, whilst not every event will play out, certain events will, and when they do, it’s likely you will have a pretty good idea of any alterations you will want to be making to your portfolio as soon as they occur.

 Performance is relative, and you must have confidence in the fact that by compounding your profits, you will eventually win through.
 Hedge funds have a high status that comes with the term itself, but to be truly successful and conquer the markets proper you will likely need to outperform some of these funds on your journey to the top.
 This is where you have a distinct advantage.
-Funds play things safe most of the time and since it’s not our own money which we are investing, they tend to adopt a very cautious approach.
-This is why it’s not wholly unrealistic to believe that with a little more appetite for risk you can action many of the opportunities which we are too scared to take, use this advantage to its fullest, and make gains in situations where we can’t.
+Funds play things safe most of the time and since it’s not their own money which they are investing, they tend to adopt a very cautious approach.
+This is why it’s not wholly unrealistic to believe that with a little more appetite for risk you can action many of the opportunities which they are too scared to take, use this advantage to its fullest, and make gains in situations where they can’t.

 I do trade a personal trading account in my spare time, and take considerably larger risks than I would do with positions at work.
 You need to mirror some of the more professional approaches we use, but certainly not all of them.
-And of course, finding areas of the market, and companies which you have genuine interest in will be very much a personal choice (for anyone interested, I own some 2006 Apple shares, a few 2017 Louis Vuitton, and some 2015 L’Oreal along various others).
+And of course, finding areas of the market, and companies which you have genuine interest in will be very much a personal choice (for anyone interested, I own some 2006 Apple shares, a few 2017 Louis Vuitton, and some 2015 L’Oreal along with various others).